Sapiyulla/Task-Processing-System/README.md

-# distributed Tasks Processing Service
+# distributed Tasks Processing System

 A service for handling various tasks.
 The peculiarity lies in the distributed nature of the system.